MuriloFP/Roo-Code/memory_bank/activeContext.md

 - All tests passing (37 tests total)
 - API documentation is up to date
 - Error handling and validation in place
+- All planned API endpoints are implemented and tested
+- Documentation is up to date with latest changes
+- Test coverage is comprehensive with all tests passing
+- Known issues documented and tracked

 ### Next Actions

+1. Implement WebSocket support for real-time updates
+2. Add rate limiting to protect API endpoints
+3. Enhance error messages with more detailed information
+4. Clean up duplicate mock files
+5. Consider implementing authentication
-1. Implement Task Status and Response endpoints:
+6. Implement Auto-Approve Settings endpoints:

-    - GET /api/tasks/:id/status
-    - GET /api/tasks/:id/logs
+    - GET /api/auto-approve: Retrieve current settings

-2. Finally, enhance POST /api/tasks endpoint with:
-    - Mode selection (using existing endpoints)
-    - Profile selection (using new profile endpoints)
-    - Timeout parameter (default 5 minutes)
-    - Auto-approve toggle
-    - Wait-for-completion with response
+    - POST /api/auto-approve/settings: Update settings
+    - POST /api/auto-approve/toggle: Enable/disable auto-approve
+7. Research how RooCode currently manages auto-approve settings
+8. Design response format for settings endpoint
+9. Add tests for new endpoints
+10. Update API documentation

 ### Open Questions

-1. How should we handle task state persistence between sessions?
-2. What's the best approach for implementing wait_for_completion?
-3. Should auto_approve be limited to specific modes or users?
-4. How should we structure the conversation logs?
-5. Should we implement WebSocket support for real-time task status updates?
+1. Should we implement WebSocket or Server-Sent Events for real-time updates?
-6. What should be the default timeout value for task completion?
+2. What rate limiting strategy should we use?
+3. Do we need to implement authentication for the API?
-7. How should we handle concurrent profile switches during active tasks?
+4. How should we handle concurrent task operations?
+5. How does RooCode store auto-approve settings?
+6. Should auto-approve settings be per-profile or global?
+7. What specific actions should be included in auto-approve settings?
+8. How to handle concurrent changes to auto-approve settings?

 ### Implementation Notes